ConstantinovMihai/ConstantinovMihai.github.io/_posts/2023-04-13-EfficientNetV2.md

 |:--:|
 | **Figure 3:** FashionMNIST instances. |

-To make images from different datasets compatible wih the EfficientNetV2 class, a trasform has to be applied.
+To make images from different datasets compatible with the EfficientNetV2 class, a transform has to be applied.
 For instance, to resize the image and increase the number of channels the following snippet might be used:

 ```tsql
 # Define the transformation pipeline